Volvo to launch online car sales in marketing shift

 The Swedish carmaker plans to withdraw from all but one motor show per year in each of three regions - Europe, North America and Asia - and stage its own global event instead.

-Volvo also said it would not follow rivals into city-centre boutique dealerships of the kind increasingly used by BMW, Mercedes-Benz (DAIGn.DE) and Audi (VOWG_p.DE).
+Volvo also said it would not follow rivals into city-centre boutique dealerships of the kind increasingly used by BMW, Mercedes-Benz and Audi.

 "We're a different brand with limited financial means," Visser said.
 "We don't believe in building these big palaces."